Lakshmikantapur

-Lakshmikantapur is a village within the jurisdiction of the Mandirbazar police station in the Mandirbazar CD block in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Lakshmikantapur is a village in the Mandirbazar CD block in the Diamond Harbour subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Area overview

 Diamond Harbour subdivision is a rural subdivision with patches of urbanization.
 Only 14.61% of the population lives in the urban areas and an overwhelming 85.39% lives in the rural areas.
 In the eastern portion of the subdivision (shown in the map alongside) there are 24 census towns.
 The entire district is situated in the Ganges Delta and the eastern part of the district is a flat plain area with small towns, many in clusters.
 Location of places in the larger map varies a little.
 It is an OpenStreetMap, while we are using coordinates as in Google Maps.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.